WebAssembly/WASI/legacy/preview1/docs.md

 #### <a href="#fd_write" name="fd_write"></a> `fd_write(fd: fd, iovs: ciovec_array) -> Result<size, errno>`
 Write to a file descriptor.
 Note: This is similar to `writev` in POSIX.

+Like POSIX, any calls of `write` (and other functions to read or write) for a regular file by other threads in the WASI process should not be interleaved while `write` is executed.

 ##### Params
 - <a href="#fd_write.fd" name="fd_write.fd"></a> `fd`: [`fd`](#fd)